 2. Cricut Maker has a knife blade.
 For those of us that like to cut thicker materials, the knife blade is an exciting edition.
 It can cut through leather, 2mm chipboard, leathers, and 3/32″ wood.
 Basically it works like an XACTO knife to cut up to 2.4mm thick materials.
 The Explore Air 2 could cut through thin pieces of wood (such as 1/32″ balsa) and some leathers with the assistance of the deep cut blade, it took several passes of the blade to get all the way through.

 3. Sewing patterns.
 With the addition of the rotary blade comes a whole new world: sewing patterns!
-You can purchase patterns from the Sewing Pattern Library to use with the Cricut Maker.
+You can purchase patterns from the Sewing Pattern Library in Cricut Design Space to use with the Cricut Maker.
 Another new tool is the washable fabric pen, which you can place in your machine when cutting patterns and it will mark your seam allowances and will make piecing the pattern pieces a breeze.
 How awesome is that?
 Now you can have a machine cut your patterns, which means no more cutting out the paper pattern, pinning to the fabric, and cutting again.
 The machine will do it for you in under half the time!
 The Explore Air does not have this ability.